coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

   +─────────────────────────────+

 ```

+> Every 3D fileformat supports named 3D object, and this name allows URLs (fragments) to reference them (and their children objects).

 Clever nested design of 3D scenes allow great ways for re-using content, and/or previewing scenes.<br>
 For example, to render a portal with a preview-version of the scene, create an 3D object with: